mradamhorn/weather/README.md

 The 5-day forecast produces information on the forecasted day's temperature, the forecasted low temperature, the forecasted maximum temperature, and the forecasted humidity for the next five days.

+Note: As of 2/5/2021, version uploaded is most ideal for use in a web brower.
+I have not had time to improve use for mobile devices.

 ## Link to the live WeatherBee app

 [Click here for the WeatherBee page](https://mradamhorn.github.io/weather/index.html)